Royal Mile Walking Tour (Self Guided), Edinburgh

 2) Camera Obscura and World of Illusions (must see)

 The museum ceased operations following Geddes' passing in 1932.
 In 1966, the University of Edinburgh acquired the site with the intention of establishing the Patrick Geddes Centre and archive.
-In 1982, the building changed ownership to a private individual, but a one-room Geddes exhibit remained on the fourth floor.
+However, in 1982, the building changed ownership to private hands, with a one-room tribute to Geddes remaining on the fourth floor.
+But that's when the real magic was just getting started.

 3) St. Giles' Cathedral (must see)

-Among the memorials here are a bronze relief plaque, dedicated to Robert Louis Stevenson, in the Moray Aisle; a marble sculpture of James Graham, the 1st Marquis of Montrose, in the Chapman Aisle; and another dedicated to Archibald Campbell, the 1st Marquis of Argyll, in the Saint Eloi Aisle.
-These two men, deadly enemies at the end of their lives, were the main signatories of the National Covenant in 1638.
+Once here, look out for a bronze plaque to Robert Louis Stevenson, author of Treasure Island, in the Moray Aisle, a marble tribute to the dashing but doomed 1st Marquis of Montrose, in the Chapman Aisle, and another to his bitter rival, Archibald Campbell, the 1st Marquis of Argyll, in the Saint Eloi Aisle.
+Fun fact: these two, once the main signatories of the National Covenant in 1638 (the document signed to oppose attempts to impose Anglican religious practices on the Church of Scotland), became sworn enemies towards the end of their lives.
+Edinburgh drama, anyone?

-Entry is free or by donation, but if you want to take pics, you'll need to fork over 拢2 for a "permit".
+Entry is free or by donation, but if you’re planning a photo shoot, prepare to fork over £2 for a "permit".

 4) Royal Mile Whiskies